 Sometimes you have to sacrifice performance on one section of the track to gain a better overall time.
-Your goal is the fastest overall lap time, even if the cost is some sections where the gearing feels wrong.
+Your goal is the fastest overall lap time, even if the trade-off is gearing that feels wrong in some sections.

-If you decide to try a gearing change, have someone check your times with a stopwatch (before and after the change) to get an accurate appraisal of the change.
-"Seat-of-the-pants" feelings can't be trusted.
+If you decide to try a gearing change, have someone check your times with a stopwatch (before and after the change) to get an accurate appraisal of the gearing change.
+"Seat-of-thepants" feelings can't be trusted.
 Eliminating wheelspin with a gearing change can make you feel like you're going slower when, in reality, you've decreased your time by increasing your speed with better traction.